Country Guide: Ecuador

-- The vehicle is subject to duties of approximately 65% of CIF value.
+- The vehicle is subject to duties of approximately 65% of cost, insurance, freight (CIF) value.

 - Diplomats may import new or used vehicles duty free with authorization from the Ministry of Foreign Affairs.

-- The Veterinary Health Certificate must be presented upon arrival if the pet is arriving with the owner and must be notarized by the United States Department of Agriculture (USDA) at least 10 days prior to departure and certified by the Consulate.
+- The veterinary health certificate must be presented upon arrival if the pet is arriving with the owner of the goods and must be notarized by the United States Department of Agriculture (USDA) at least 10 days prior to departure and certified by the consulate.

 - Pets arriving as cargo are subject to Customs clearance and potential quarantine.

-- Up to three dogs, cats and birds (or a combination thereof) may be imported.
+- Up to three dogs, cats, or birds (or a combination thereof) may be imported.

 - The following items are subject to taxes:

-- Dangerous objects (a permit from the Ministry of National Security is required for returning citizens and residents)
+- Firearms, ammunition, dangerous objects - a permit from the Ministry of National Security is required for returning citizens or residents

-- Electronic appliances (duty-free entry is permitted for one of each type of article; additional items are approximately 43% of CIF value)
+- Electronic appliances - duty-free entry is permitted for one of each type of article; additional items are approximately 43% of cost, insurance, and freight (CIF) value

 - Alcohol (permitted in reasonable quantities)